A Female Artist from Japan: Nōguchi Shōhin

-Nōguchi Shōhin (野口 小蘋) (1847–1917) was a leading Japanese painter from the Edo period (1603–1867).
+Nōguchi Shōhin (野口 小蘋) (1847–1917) was a leading Japanese painter from the Edo (1603–1867) and Meiji eras (1868–1912).
 She was born in Osaka to a doctor’s family and began to study painting whilst very young.
 At the age of 16, after her father’s death, Shōhin began to support herself and her mother.
 Her talent quickly drew the attention of patrons, poets, and intellectuals.
 Her success was helped by the new exhibition system in Tokyo.

 Nan-ga and Literati Painting